keensoft/alfresco-content-app-with-aos/README.md

 ### Tasks completed

-* Update the old [ng2-alfresco-aos-editonline](https://www.npmjs.com/package/ng2-alfresco-aos-editonline) npm module to version 0.1.6 supporting ADF 1.9.0;
+* Update the old [ng2-alfresco-aos-editonline](https://www.npmjs.com/package/ng2-alfresco-aos-editonline) npm module to version 0.1.6 supporting ADF 1.9.0
 * Create a new [adf-aos-editonline-action](https://www.npmjs.com/package/adf-aos-editonline-action) npm module starting on version 2.0.0 to support ADF 2.0.0 onwards.
-Used [ng-packgr](https://github.com/dherges/ng-packagr) to created;
+Used [ng-packgr](https://github.com/dherges/ng-packagr) to created
 * Create a new docker project based on [alfresco-docker-template](https://github.com/keensoft/alfresco-docker-template) to create the following stack:
-  * alfresco repo 201707GA;
+  * alfresco repo 201707GA
-  * share 201707GA;
+  * share 201707GA
-  * nginx (serving alfresco-content-app);
+  * nginx (serving alfresco-content-app)
-  * solr6;
+  * solr6
-  * postgres 9.4;
+  * postgres 9.4
-  * libreoffice 5.2;
+  * libreoffice 5.2
-* Import the **adf-aos-editonline-action** module to the alfresco-content-app application;
+* Import the **adf-aos-editonline-action** module to the alfresco-content-app application
-* Configure the **FileComponent** to use the module and add the "Edit on Ms Office" action.
+* Configure the **FileComponent** to use the module and add the "Edit on Ms Office" action

 ## Integration path